Horace François Bastien Sébastiani de La Porta: Embassy to Mustafa IV

-Sultan Selim III visiting General Sébastiani during the defense of Constantinople in February 1807.
-Jules Alfred Vincent Rigo, 1860.

 The successful rebellion led by Kabakçı Mustafa and the Janissary troops put an end to French diplomatic success.
 Sébastiani negotiated with Kabakçı, while the British sought support from various factions inside Constantinople — the Grand Dragoman, Aleko Soutzos, eventually informed the French Ambassador on the parallel British projects.
 This resulted in Soutzos' beheading — that which, in Ion Ghica's version of events, caused the Soutzos family to abandon their commitment to France and begin supporting Russia.
 According to the Revue des Deux Mondes biography, Sébastiani had betrayed Aleko Soutzos' confidence by revealing as many details of Anglo-Ottoman negotiations as to render it clear that the Dragoman had been acting as his spy, and by failing to respect the promise of French protection.

 Under the new monarch, Mustafa IV, he attempted to impose a pro-French pasha as governor of Baghdad, and later provoked a scandal by asking for the Imperial Executioner, the Bostanji-bashi, to be demoted—this came after three Ragusan subjects, having been found guilty of theft, were subjected to the falaka torture, despite the facts that the recent annexation of Ragusa by France offered them a degree of immunity.
 As a result of his pressures, Sébastiani obtained rule over the province of Baghdad for his favorite, and, in return, allowed the Bostanji-bashi to remain in office.

 He asked to be recalled in April 1807, being replaced by Chargé d'affaires Faÿ de La Tour Maubourg.
 This departure was also prompted by renewed British requests.
 Shortly before his leaving, Sultan Mustafa awarded Sébastiani the Order of the Crescent 1st Class, which has been interpreted as a measure to alleviate the impact of British successes.
 According to other accounts, Mustafa himself had become deeply dissatisfied with Sébastiani's interventions and policies.
 Upon his return to France, Sébastiani received the Grand Aigle de la Légion d'honneur.
 The Revue des Deux Mondes speculated that, based on the Corsican heritage he shared with Sébastiani:

 "the Emperor would often keep his eyes closed in respect to his Generals' mistakes.

 As for [Sébastiani's] diplomatic skills, Napoleon was so affected that he sent him to the arms as soon as he returned from the Orient, and did not assign him to any negotiations until his fall [of 1814]."